-Alzheimer's Disease Research6
+Alzheimer's Disease Research

-There are several not-for-profit institutions and associations in Florida who have invested capital to support "Alzheimer's disease and related forms of dementia" (ADRD) research.
-Research investments at the state and federal levels in institutions such as Scripps, Torrey Pines, and Burnham have added to our general research capabilities, but very few scientists at these institutions focus on ADRD.
-The 13 state funded MDCs provide valuable ADRD research, and the majority of academic institutions in Florida have active ADRD research programs.
+There are several not-for-profit institutions and associations in Florida which have invested capital to support "Alzheimer's disease and related forms of dementia" (ADRD) research.
+Research investments at the state and federal levels in institutions such as Scripps, Torrey Pines, and Burnham have added to our general research capabilities, but very few scientists at these institutions focus on ADRD.6 The majority of academic institutions in Florida have active ADRD research programs.

-The National Institute on Aging, within the National Institute of Health (NIH), funds 29 Alzheimer's Disease Research Centers (ADRCs) at major medical institutions across the United States.
-NIH ADRCs serve a similar role to nationally designated cancer centers.
+The National Institute on Aging, within the National Institute of Health (NIH), funds 29 Alzheimer's Disease Research Centers (ADRCs) at major medical institutions across the United States.8 NIH ADRCs serve a similar role to nationally designated cancer centers.
 They create infrastructure that supports clinical care for patients with ADRD.